Phone

 btbmac@optusnet.com.au

-A number of blood-borne infectious diseases can be transmitted during body contact1 and collision sports.
+The aim of this policy is to decrease the risk of exposure to infectious disease whilst at training/competition/grading at events organised by BTB Martial Arts and Fitness Centre.
+A number of blood-borne infectious diseases can be transmitted during body contact and collision sports.
 The more serious include Viral Hepatitis and HIV (AIDS) infection.

 It is important to remember that the more common diseases, such as the “common cold”, flu and herpes simplex may be spread during body contact sports.
+It is strongly recommended that the following people be informed of this policy and adopt its recommendations:

-• Instructors and Officials
+• administrators; and

-• Athletes and their parents
+• athletes and their parents.

 BACKGROUND INFORMATION ON THE PREVENTION OF VIRAL HEPATITIS AND HIV (AIDS):